yuvaldori/gigaspaces-wiki-jekyll/xap101tut/interactive-api-guide.markdown

 # Installation

 {%vbar title=Download and Install XAP%}
-- Download and unzip the latest XAP release {%zip http://www.gigaspaces.com/xap-download%}
+- Download and unzip the latest XAP release {%download  http://www.gigaspaces.com/xap-download%}
 - Unzip the distribution into a working directory
 - Set the environment variable `GS_HOME` to `/home/user/xap-distribution` or `C:\xap-distribution` for Linux and Windows respectively.
 - Set the JAVA_HOME environment variable to point to the JDK root directory